Sticks and Stones May Break My Bones (But Triggers Will Probably Always Hurt Me)

 It’s a long and tedious process, but it really can help you realize what might be giving you outbreaks.

-My triggers and how I try and avoid them
+My triggers and how I try to avoid them

 So, my biggest triggers are gluten, processed sugar, anxiety, stress, and depression.
 I also have Polycystic Ovarian Syndrome, so I get pretty bad flares before and during my period due to the hormonal imbalance caused by PCOS.
 My endocrinologist truly believes that the PCOS is what brought on my HS, so there isn’t too much I can do to stop my hormonal flares besides taking birth control, Metformin, and Spironolactone.
 However, I do try and control my other flares by staying away from gluten and processed sugar.
 This can be so hard.
 ALL of my favorite foods involve one or the other and sometimes it’s so hard to walk away from a bowl of pasta as I watch my entire family eating it.
 I try and remind myself of the pain that that bowl of pasta can cause, and sometimes that will help keep me away from it.
 Other times, I truly cave and won’t be satisfied unless I have it!
 You really have to pick your battles and decide if you think it’ll be worth it in the end.
 Remember: “Sticks and Stones May Break my Bones (but Triggers Will Probably Always Hurt me).”